Mathnerd314/stroscot/docs/Commentary/Community.rst

 Community
 #########

 Carbon says promoting a "healthy and vibrant community" is their overarching goal.
 For Stroscot, per the checklist, adoption is an outcome of the design process, not an explicit goal.
 It is worth tracking adoption closely to identify possible defects in the design process, but if it turns out that some strongly-held principle of Stroscot is affecting community growth, then it is likely the community growth that will have to suffer in the end.
 But it is not like I have deliberately chosen principles and values that will conflict with community adoption.
-The principles are vague and there is significant leeway for conforming to social pressure.
+The guidelines are vague and there is significant leeway for conforming to social pressure.
 And of course there is the bus-factor and other such considerations which mean that some minimal community is necessary regardless - the question is really about feel, "cozy community" vs. "huge community".
 And even with just me developing it, Stroscot has already gotten complex enough that communications about it have become tricky.
+So Stroscot should maintain a large and active community of users providing guidance and support.

-So this page is a collection of thoughts about communication and social expectations regarding Stroscot.
+This page is a collection of thoughts about communication and social expectations regarding Stroscot.

 Open source
 ===========